awoo769/Level_8_Lab/README.md

 The assumption has been made that an opensim model has been previously created and scaled, and placed in the appropriate folder.

 This code is written in Python 3 for OpenSim 4.0.
 This means that you will have to build the OpenSim API from source.
-Instructions are detailed within this repository.
+Instructions are detailed within the OpenSim Tools folder.